GovTechSG/seed-docs-new/faqs/cloudflare-warp-known-issues.md

   <details>
   <summary>Can I request to include IP addresses or domains in the Cloudflare WARP split tunnel list to exclude them from going through WARP and redirect them to go though other VPN?</summary>

   We strongly encourage agencies to avoid requesting for split tunnel allowlisting to reduce or prevent harmful security attacks.
-However, if you still intend to allow a VPN IP, [create a support request to request](https://go.gov.sg/seed-techpass-support).
+However, if you still intend to allow a VPN IP, Raise a [service request](https://go.gov.sg/seed-techpass-support).
 Our team may need additional information to evaluate this request.

   For more information, refer to [split tunnel allowlist](additional-resources/split-tunnel-allowlist).